Siéva, Sieva Streetdance

 Siéva is soft, beautiful and often emotional dance style and it can be danced with woolen socks.

-Siéva was born 2008/2009 and one of first appearances were at Juste Debout Finland 2009, where dancer Antopio DiMaestre achieved Street Dance pioneer award and wished support for local Street dance styles, later known as Siéva.
+Siéva was born 2008/2009 and one of first appearances were at Juste Debout Finland 2009, where dancer who achieved Street Dance pioneer award wished support for local experimental Street dance styles, later known as Siéva.
 Finnish Dance culture award (Tanssitaiteen valtionpalkinto) achiever Anniina Jääskeläinen, dancers from Dance.fi and Kallion ilmaisutaidon lukio and many other dancers from all around the Finland are big part in creation of the dance.

 Siéva foundational movements includes tassut, treissit, skweet, lattialiikkeet, friissit, liu’ut and megat.